Joseph Matthew Sebastian: Early life

 Joseph Matthew Sebastian was born in 1891 in Johnson's Point, in the Parish of St. Mary, Antigua.
 Following this, he studied to be a teacher.
 Upon completion of this part of his education, he attended the Mico College in Jamaica from which he graduated first in the class, and with first class honours at the age of 15.
 He pursued a long career as an educator before he left that profession to pursue the cause of the workers in St. Kitts.

 Family

 On January 8, 1913, Sebastian married Miss Inez Veronica Hodge, with whom he had 12 children.

 In 1995, the only surviving son of Joseph Sebastian, Cuthbert Sebastian, was appointed Governor-General of Saint Kitts and Nevis, being sworn in on January 1, 1996.
 In 1996, he was knighted by Queen Elizabeth II.

-He has one surviving child, Bernice Sebastian (born 21 September 1913), who became the first person born in Saint Kitts and Nevis to reach age 112 in September 2025, and is among the oldest people currently living in the United States.
+He has one surviving child, Bernice Sebastian (21 September 1913 - 3 January 2026), who became the first person born in Saint Kitts and Nevis to reach age 112 in September 2025.